Codingsnail80/crafti-PSP/README.md

 `````

 Once it has compiled it should generate a EBOOT.PBP file that you can run on an emulator or on your firmware modded PSP.

+## Current state:
+Currently it compiles and runs, but the controls aren't linked yet, and there is a graphics bug I believe is related to aspect ratio.
+I do intend on fixing these issues and I will update the repository once they are patched.
+Also you may notice many of the variable still refer to the ti-nspire.
+That's just because I didn't want to change every instance of the variable to a new name.
+The variables will still be linked back to psp functions in their definitions, so don't worry about the variable names as much.